AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/import-export-storage.md

 when in the same priority group as other storages.
 Items being removed from storage will be removed from the storage with the lowest priority.
 This priority system means as items are inserted and removed from network storage, higher priority storages will be filled and lower priority storages will be emptied.

-The actions/events of pushing to and pulling from network storage are important to keep in mind when designing automation and logistics setups.